 That period can be as little as five minutes if that’s all you can spare for now.
 View your meditation practice as a fitness regime for your mind and spirit.
 Like a physical fitness regime, the benefits accumulate gradually over time.
 You won’t get fit from a single five minute walk.
 But a daily five minute walk slowly improves fitness.
 Increase that to a twice daily ten minute, or twenty minute walk and your fitness level will greatly improve.

 And so it is with meditation.
 Twenty minutes twice a day will show faster results, but five minutes once a day is absolutely worth doing, if that’s all you have right now.
 It’s better to start with five minutes now than to wait another week, month or longer until you have the time to devote to longer sits.
 All those scientifically endorsed benefits meditators enjoy aren’t derived from procrastination.
-They evolve from taking time out of our day to practice a little self-care.
+They accumulate from taking time out of our day to practice a little self-care.

 Make Peace With Your Busy Mind